 A service like PubNub chat offers all of this together, with simple methods that form the essential core of a modern chat implementation.

-Rich, real-time chat features
+Rich, real-time online chat features

 Features like typing indicators, emoji reactions, read receipts, and more have become standard in high-end chat apps, and for good reason.
 They offer tangible, immediate feedback that helps chat experiences feel responsive and organic.

 Users tend to compare your in-app chat to the polished consumer chat experiences they use every day.
 Rich chat features are a simple way to meet, or exceed, user expectations and keep them engaged with your app.